-- 50% FTSE TMX Universe Bond Index, 50% FTSE TMX Long Term Bond Index for the bonds mandate: - S&P/TSX Composite Index for the Canadian equity mandate; - Morgan Stanley All Country World Index for the global mandate; - Investment Property Databank for the real estate mandate; and - Consumer Price Index plus acceptable return approach for the infrastructure mandate.
+- 50% FTSE TMX Universe Bond Index for the bond mandate; - Morgan Stanley All Country World Index for the global equity mandate; - Investment Property Databank for the real estate mandate; and - Consumer Price Index plus acceptable return approach for the infrastructure mandate.

 The Plan's benchmark return has been determined using the actual returns of the above noted market indices, weighted based on the target asset mix for the investment mandate for which each index serves as a benchmark.
 Monitoring performance is a key activity in supporting the investment objectives.
 The policies outline a benchmark portfolio comprising market index assets weighted at the same asset allocation of the Plan.
 While broadly diversified, the benchmark portfolio emphasizes equity over bond investments on the basis of substantial evidence that, over time, equities provide superior returns.